 Many businesses in Jacksonville use vehicles in the course of their normal business operations.
 Whether the vehicles are used to pick up or drop off materials, transport people, or perform construction work, the state of Florida requires you to cover them with a suitable commercial vehicle insurance policy.

-Duval County, FL commercial vehicle crash statistics
+Recent FL commercial vehicle statistics

 Commercial vehicle insurance is designed to protect businesses that own or use vehicles due to the increased risk of liability lawsuits as well as the loss of income that can arise if your business is left without its necessary transportation.

 All commercial vehicle insurance policies in Jacksonville will provide, at the very least, liability coverage that meets the requirements set forth by the state of Florida.
-Liability coverage is designed to provide compensation for third-party property damage and bodily injuries if your drivers are responsible for a vehicule collision.
+Liability coverage is designed to provide compensation for third-party property damage and bodily injuries if your drivers are responsible for a vehicle collision.

 Also, because Florida is a no-fault state, you will be required to carry $10,000 in personal injury protection (PIP) insurance.
 Your PIP coverage is designed to cover 80% of your drivers’ medical bills, and 60% of their lost wages, if they are injured in a collision.